 Application of the Prohibited Transaction Rules

-In order to determine whether a proposed transaction is a prohibited transaction and violates IRC 4975, it is important to examine all the parties engaged in the proposed transaction rather than on just the IRA owner.
+In order to determine whether a transaction you wish to make is a prohibited transaction, it’s important to examine all the parties within this transaction – not simply the IRA owner.

-Pursuant to Internal Revenue Code Section 4975, a Self-Directed IRA is prohibited from engaging in certain types of transactions.
-The types of prohibited transactions can be best understood by dividing them into three categories: Direct Prohibited Transactions, Self-Dealing Prohibited Transactions, and Conflict of Interest Prohibited Transactions.
+Pursuant to Internal Revenue Code Section 4975, a Self-Directed IRA cannot engage in certain types of transactions.
+You can understand the types of prohibited transactions by dividing them into three categories:

 The Best Way to Prevent a Prohibited Transaction